henspace/text2lesson-docs/docs/learning-trail/missing-word-and-order.md

 x Keats
 ```

-This question will be shown as:
+This question would be shown as:

 ```
 Complete this sentence: The playwright _______ _______ wrote Romeo and Juliet.
 ```

-The wrong answers, created by using the **x** indicator will be added to the
+The wrong answers, created by using the **x** indicator are added to the
 possible options for each word.

-Cut and paste that lesson into one of your lesson slots and see what it does.
+Cut and paste the above lesson into one of your lesson slots and see what it does.

 # Order problem

 If the question just has `123` at the end, it creates a ordering problem.

-Each of the right answers are put in a row, and they have to be selected in the
-same order they were written in the lesson.
-Any wrong answers are added to the
-possible options, to make the question harder.
+At the end of the question, a row of fields are added &mdash; one for each of the defined right answers.

+The possible answers for each field are presented as a drop-down list of options formed from all the right answers combined with any wrong answers that were also defined.

+The correct answer for each field are taken as being in the same order as the right answers
+were defined.
 Here is an example:

 ```
 ?
 Put the prime numbers in ascending order.
 123